 Important information to keep your move on track.

-Before you bring your dog or cat to Switzerland, make sure you're aware of regulations unique to the EU!
+Before you transport your dog or cat to Switzerland, make sure you're aware of regulations unique to the EU!

 What to know about about commerical moves and breed bans